Skip to content

 Field Type Required Description

-regions list Required List of MongoDB regions to collect data from
+regions list Required List of MongoDB regions to be collected

 regions[#] str Required Region ID.
 For example: 'ap-shanghai'.
-Refer to the appendix for the full table
+See the appendix for the full table

 2. Configuration Example